-This setting includes academic, vocational and training environments.
+This setting includes academic, vocational and training environments – universities and TAFEs.

 Why this setting?

-Tertiary education settings have broad reach as places of learning, workplaces and community hubs.
+Tertiary education settings such as universities and TAFEs have broad reach as places of learning, workplaces and community hubs.
 Their workforce of upwards of 140 thousand academics and professionals that can influence over 1.4 million students, directly and through their networks.

 Many people access tertiary institutions in young adulthood.
 This period is a critical stage when gender identities, roles and relationships are being formed.
 Supporting young men and women at this time to establish positive practices has many benefits.
 Additionally, while violence affects women across the life cycle, it is more prevalent among, and has far-reaching impacts upon, young women.

 Engaging entire groups in these settings can achieve wide cultural shifts in attitudes and behaviours towards gender equality and violence.

 Tertiary institutions can leverage the expertise that already exists within them, including through academics from different disciplines, such as law, sociology, medicine and others.

 Tertiary institutions offer an opportunity for role modelling the transformation of gender stereotypes in different industries, such as women teaching science and technology and men in human services.

 Tertiary institutions can equip students with the skills to apply a gender lens to their chosen profession—for example, to deliver respectful relationships education in a school setting, or respond to disclosures of violence in a health or human services setting.